AlxcNL/Data-Technologies-public/Workshops/Workshop 3 - Database Design/8 - Security.md

 - **Privilege Abuse** – Users with excessive permissions misusing their access.
 - **Denial-of-Service (DoS) Attacks** – Overloading the database to disrupt operations.

-PostgreSQL provides robust security mechanisms to mitigate these threats, including role-based access control (RBAC), encryption, and auditing
+PostgreSQL provides robust security mechanisms to mitigate these threats, including role-based access control (RBAC), encryption, and auditing.

+> This workshop provides a brief introduction to RBAC.
+A more detailed discussion follows in a later workshop.

 &nbsp;